 Interpreting these connections can be a complicated undertaking.
 Remember that there are always at least two planets involved: the planet(s) in one person’s birth chart making an aspect to the planet(s) in the other person’s birth chart.
 Each of these contacts describes a very specific function that is unique to the planets involved.

 And while the descriptions outlined here should give you a helpful place to start, only a qualified astrologer can put it all together for you.
 If you’re looking for insight into these patterns within the context of your own relationship, you may contact me to set up a live consultation.
-I am available for 30 and 60 minute sessions through phone, IM or Skype.
+I am available for 30 and 60 minute sessions through phone, chat or Skype.
 PayPal links are below.

 Want to read more about the role of Venus and Mars in relationship?
 Check out Men are from Mars (and Venus): Astrology, Men and Love.